Watsonville, Queensland: Education

 There are no schools in Watsonville.
 The nearest government primary schools are Herberton State School in neighbouring Moomin to the south-east, Atherton State School in neighbouring Atherton to the north-east, and Irvinebank State School in Irvinebank to the south-west.
 The nearest government secondary schools are Herbert State School (to Year 10) in Herberton to the south-east and Atherton State High School in Atherton.
-However, for some students, these schools may be too distant in which case distance education and boarding school are options.
+However, for some students, these schools may be too distant in which case distance education and boarding school are the alternatives.

 Attractions

 Watsonville Pioneer Cemetery is on Watsonville Cemetery Access Road to the north-west of the town (17.3743°S 145.3079°E).